flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## $NEXT
 - Location: https://socialcoop.meet.coop/dav-y3e-c21-sgv
-- Attending: 3wc, edsu, protean, flancian
+- Attending: 3wc, edsu, protean, flancian, davidvasandani
 - Agenda seeded from last time / during the week
     - 'sauce' git repo
         - what should go into tech/operations, and what into ansible?